firebase007/firebase007/README.md

 - [Real-time data streaming with Apache kafka](https://blog.logrocket.com/real-time-data-streaming-app-apache-kafka/)

-Please, feel free to reach out if you have any other question(s) for me. 😉
+Please, feel free to reach out if you have any question(s). 😉